mre/endler.dev/content/2024/how-to-ask-good-questions/index.md

 The conversation gets boring, so they just move on to the next topic.
 There doesn't even have to be a transition.

-Showmaster: "So, what do you do for a living?"
+Q: "So, what do you do for a living?"
-Guest: "I'm a plumber."
+A: "I'm a plumber."

-Showmaster: "Oh, interesting.
+Q: "Oh, interesting.
 So, what are your plans if you win?"
-Guest: ...
+A: ...

 Once you notice that, you will see it everywhere.
 We do it all the time in our daily lives, too, for example on the phone.